cmmvio/cmmv-docs-en/6-View/91-Tailwind CSS.md

 # Tailwind CSS

 <div style="
     background-color: #FEF3C7;
     border-left: 4px solid #F59E0B;
     color: #92400E;
     padding: 1rem;
     border-radius: 0.375rem;
     margin: 1.5rem 0;
+    font-size: 12px;
 ">
     <p style="font-weight: bold; margin-bottom: 0.5rem;">Notice</p>
     <p>
         Support for <strong>TailwindCSS</strong> integration was removed from the core module in version <strong>0.7.5</strong>.
         It is now recommended to use <strong>Vite</strong> for managing frontend assets and bundling.
 Follow the steps below to configure TailwindCSS with Vite in your CMMV project.
     </p>
 </div>